dmbarbour/glas/docs/GlasObject.md

             011 - Stem-Branch and Branch (0x68) Nodes
                 header . (offset to right child) . (left child)

-This can compactly encode symbols, numbers, composite variants, radix trees, etc..
+This compactly encodes symbols, numbers, composite variants, radix trees, etc..

+*Note:* I've dropped support for shared stems via `ttt0 0000` because it was messy and inefficient.
+Currently there is no option to share common stems.
+But templated data could possibly fill this role (see *Potential Future Extensions*).

 ### Lists

-Lists are a simple data structure formed from a right-spine of pairs (branch nodes), terminating in unit value (a leaf node).
+In glas systems, lists are conventionally encoded in a binary tree as a right-spine of branch nodes (pairs), terminating in a leaf node (unit value).
+This is a Lisp-like encoding of lists.

           /\     type List = (Value * List) | ()
          a /\
           b /\   a list of 5 elements
            c /\      [a, b, c, d, e]
             d /\
              e  ()

-In Glas systems, lists are used for almost any sequential data structure - arrays, tuples, stacks, queues, deques, binaries, etc..
-However, the direct representation of lists is awkward and inefficient for most use-cases.
-Thus, Glas systems use specialized representations under-the-hood, such as [finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
-Rope structures must be preserved for efficient serialization.
+However, direct representation of lists is inefficient for many use-cases.
+Thus, glas runtimes support specialized representations for lists: binaries, arrays, and [finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+To protect performance, glas object also offers specialized list nodes:

-Specialized List Nodes:

 * *array* - header (0x0A) . (length - 1) . (array of offsets); represents a list of values of given length.
 Offsets are varnats all relative to the end of the array, denormalized to the same width.
 Width is determined by looking at the first varnat.
 * *binary* - header (0x0B) . (length - 1) . (bytes); represents a list of bytes.
 Each byte represents an 8-bit stem-leaf bitstring, msb to lsb.